Which Arduino Board to Buy

 Projects using Arduino:

-9. Simple home automation system: Using an HC-05 Bluetooth module and the relay, home automation systems can be built.
+9. Home automation system: With an HC-05 Bluetooth module and a relay, you may create a rudimentary home automation system.

 read our blog on arduino sensors, It covers their working principle, applications, and examples, emphasizing their significance for both beginners and experienced Arduino enthusiasts.